Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 - maximum input power - most of loudspeakers can get maximum power value of 10-20W.
 I assumed that speakers connected to my amplifier can get up to 20W.

 I also set requirements for my amplifier:
 - power - main goal of audio amplifiers is to increase power of the audio signal.
 As mentioned before most loudspeakers can get maximum power of 10-20W.
-I set a requirement that the amplifier should be able to deliver least 15 W. (is it dependent on the impedance?)
+I set a requirement that the amplifier should be able to deliver least 15 W to a speaker with input impedance equal to 8Ω.
 - voltage gain -  The higher the voltage gain, the higher power of the signal.
 Therefore I decided that the amplifier should increase voltage level of the signal at least by 4.
 - variability of voltage gain across signal frequency range - voltage gain should not change much for different frequencies - otherwise sound volume would vary depending on frequency.
 I did not set precise requirement for maximum change of gain across frequency range.
 Instead I decided to visually evaluate diagram of amplifier gain in frequency domain.
 The shape of the curve has to remain flat in the supported frequency range.
 - phase shift of the response across signal frequency range - variance of phase shift across frequency range could impact the amplifier sound.
 Therefore I set a loose requirements, that phase shift should remain as constant as possible within frequency range.
 Additionally phase shift could matter when connecting feedback loop (described later) - for stability purpose the best option seems to be intuitively to have no phase shift.
 However I decided not to put any strict requirements on the phase shift and to verify system stability by observing its output.